First-Order Context-Specific Likelihood Weighting in Hybrid Probabilistic Logic Programs: Empirical Evaluation

 The exact inference algorithms that PLP systems generally use for inference do not scale with domain sizes of logical variables in the program.
 Large domain sizes result in a huge ground program on which exact inference becomes intractable even for PLPs supporting only Boolean RVs.
 Thus, it is interesting to investigate how FO-CS-LW, an approximate inference algorithm, performs on such PLPs.

 For this purpose, we compared FO-CS-LW with the inference algorithm used in ProbLog, one of the most popular PLP systems.
 This algorithm first grounds first-order programs and then performs exact inference to exploit structures of clauses in the programs.
 We used a ProbLog program shown in Figure \ref{fig: experiment 2 example} for this experiment.
-Note that in ProbLog, when multiple distributions are specified for an RV, they are combined using noisy OR, and when no distribution is specified, the RV is set to false.
+Note that in ProbLog, when multiple distributions are specified for an RV, they are combined using NoisyOR, and when no distribution is specified, the RV is set to false.
 So, using this combining rule, the ProbLog program of Figure \ref{fig: experiment 2 example} can be expressed as a \dcplus program.
 The domain size of each logical variable in the program is two since there are two clients, two accounts, and two loans.
 In such cases, instead of specifying the domain size of each logical variable separately, we will simply say that the domain size is two.
 Notice that relationships among clients, accounts, and loans are also probabilistic, so the number of RVs explicated by the program becomes huge as the domain size increases.
 More precisely, there are $3n^2 + 6n$ RVs when domain size is $n$.
-We also compared the performance of FO-CS-LW when applied directly to equivalent first-order programs versus when it was applied to the grounded programs.
-Indeed, when the requisite network is huge, FO-CS-LW should perform well if first-order programs are first grounded.
-This is the case when the probability of query $Q_1 = P$($\mathtt{high\_savings(a1)\cong t}$ $\mid$ $\mathtt{home\_loan(l1)\cong f}$, $\mathtt{debt(c1)\cong t}$, $\mathtt{has\_loan(c1,l1)\cong f}$) is estimated, as illustrated in Figure \ref{fig: problog comparision}.
-However, when the requisite network is small, FO-CS-LW should perform well if applied directly to first-order programs.
-This is the case when the query ($Q_2$) is to compute $P(\mathtt{debt(c1)\cong t})$ given all other RVs (all RVs of type $\mathtt{has\_loan(C,L)}$ were set to $\mathtt{f}$ (``false''), all RVs of type $\mathtt{high\_savings(A)}$ were set to $\mathtt{f}$, and rest RVs were set to $\mathtt{t}$ (``true'').
-Furthermore, ProbLog could not compute probabilities beyond a certain domain size on a machine with $132$ GB main memory, whereas FO-CS-LW quickly scaled to a domain size of 50.